openframeworks/ofBook/03a_OOPs!/chapter.md

 	ofBall *myBall;

-The star(*) means it will be created in a reserved part of memory just for it.
+The star(*) means it will be created in a reserved part of memory just for it, we'll dynamically allocate this instance of the ofBall class.

 **[KL: specify why we'd make it into a pointer vs not a pointer]**

 Now in the TestApp.cpp file we will need to create the object in the setup and we'll call the object's methods on the draw() and update() functions in a different way than before.
-In setup()
+Instead of using the (.) dot syntax like we have been doing so far, from now on we'll use the (->) arrow syntax.
+Also, we'll also be creating a new instance way more explicitily.
+So, in setup()

 				// x-position,        y-position,           size
 	myBall = new ofBall(ofRandom(300,400), ofRandom(200,300), ofRandom(10,40));